lawgATWIT/Data-Science-Fundamentals-Individual-Project/README.md

 This is a pie chart representing a snapshot of countries with the highest portion of internet users.
 The leading countries include China, The United States, and India.
 These countries make up over half of the chart due to their high populations.

 <img src="graphs/iceland.png" alt="drawing"/>
+This is linear regression model used to determine the country with the highest rate of internet adoption over the next ten years of data.
+The model chose iceland, and the rate of change determined by machine learning is depicted by the red/green line on the visualization.

 <img src="graphs/adoptionrate.PNG" alt="drawing"/>

+The rate of change for the country country with the highest predicted internet adoption was also calculated adn resulted in a projected 151.83% increase over the next ten years, which is a very significant change, relative to the results of other nations.

 ### What is the Correlation between a country's population acquiring a Cell service Subscriptions and Internet Adoption rates